 Two new COVID-19 vaccines are currently in distribution across the U.S. with several others in production across the globe.
 Collectively, these vaccines are bringing hope and excitement to the millions of Americans, including those with Parkinson’s disease (PD), who are actively protecting themselves from exposure to the virus.
 Both vaccines available in the U.S. provide some protection in the event of a COVID-19 exposure and help the body more rapidly clear the infection.

-On January 7, Michael S. Okun, MD, Parkinson’s Foundation National Medical Director, led a Parkinson’s Foundation Facebook Live event, “Parkinson’s & the COVID-19 Vaccine.”
+On January 7, Michael S. Okun, MD, Parkinson’s Foundation National Medical Advisor, led a Parkinson’s Foundation Facebook Live event, “Parkinson’s & the COVID-19 Vaccine.”
 Dr. Okun answered the PD community’s most pressing questions about the vaccine.

 “If you have Parkinson’s, you should get the COVID-19 vaccine,” Dr. Okun said.
 “The benefit is really high and favors receiving the vaccine as soon as possible.
 It is in the best interest for all persons with Parkinson’s disease to pursue the vaccine as soon as it is available in the region you live.
 Of course, talk to your doctor first as there are a handful of rare exceptions for those who cannot receive the vaccine.”